vdlcruz670/bayes-snap/README.md

 # Bayes-snap <img src="https://raw.githubusercontent.com/aemmadi/aemmadi/master/wave.gif" width="30">

-#### Using data from R's Tidycensus package, we explored the relationships between snap participation and other socioeconomic variables at the census tract level.
-We utilized the *insert bayes term here* approach to analyze and visualize our findings.
 [![R](https://img.shields.io/badge/R-276DC3?style=for-the-badge)](https://www.r-project.org/)
+#### Using data from R's Tidycensus package, we created visuals to explore the relationships between SNAP participation and other socioeconomic variables at the census tract level.
+We utilized a linear regression model to analyze the correlation between SNAP % and our chosen predictors.

 <br/>

 <details>
   <summary><b>Links for each members Github profiles</b></summary>
 <br/>